iguessthislldo/opendds-devguide-converter/devguide/built_in_topics.rst

 * ``local6_addr, local6_timestamp, ice6_addr, ice6_timestamp, relay6_addr,`` and ``relay6_timestamp``– Are the IPV6 equivalents.

+.. _built_in_topics--openddsconnectionrecord-topic:

 OpenDDSConnectionRecord Topic
 =============================

+..
+    Sect<6.8.2>

 The Built-In Topic “OpenDDSConnectionRecord” is published by the DDSI-RTPS discovery implementation and RTPS_UDP transport implementation to give applications visibility into the details of a participant’s connection to an RtpsRelay instance.
-Security must be enabled in the build of OpenDDS (see section :ref:`Building OpenDDS with Security Enabled`) to use this topic.
+Security must be enabled in the build of OpenDDS (see section :ref:`dds_security--building-opendds-with-security-enabled`) to use this topic.

-The topic type ConnectionRecord is defined in ``dds/OpenddsDcpsExt.idl`` in the ``OpenDDS::DCPS`` module:
+The topic type ConnectionRecord is defined in :ghfile:`dds/OpenddsDcpsExt.idl` in the ``OpenDDS::DCPS`` module:

 * ``guid`` (key) – The GUID of the remote participant.
   Also, a key into the DCPSParticipant topic.